apache/cordova-docs/docs/en/edge/guide/cli/index.md

 distribute the application.

-The other two arguments are optional: the `com.example.hello` argument provides your project with a reverse-domain-style identifier, and the `"Hello World!"` provides the application's display text.
+The other two arguments are optional: the `com.example.hello` argument provides your project with a reverse domain-style identifier, and the `"Hello World!"` provides the application's display text.
 You can edit both of these values later in the `config.xml` file.